 Mix tapes were preferable for sharing music.
 And if North America had been wise, they would have gone to mini-disc.

-GG_loves_comics Premium Member over 1 year ago
+GG_loves_comics Premium Member almost 2 years ago

 The old Sarge still has a reel to reel deck.